ZiadAhmedOffi/GradBook-Repo/README.md

-# How to Compile Correctly:
+# How to Compile Correctly

 - Make sure that `pdflatex` is installed and in the `PATH`, then open a terminal window and run the command:
 ```bash